 I’ll run through what I think some of the important bits are;

 Sharesight is a web based software which keeps track of your investments for you.
 You can create a free account, log in, and then enter all of your holdings (or import them all at once).
-It automatically spits out performance, dividend payments, stock splits etc for you to confirm and cross check against your other records should you wish.
+It automatically spits out performance, cash accounts balances, dividend payments, stock splits etc for you to confirm and cross check against your other records should you wish.
 If you have under 10 holdings, then your portfolio tracking is 100% free, and you never have to pay a cent.